See below for: Art UK Shop FAQ

 How big is the UK national art collection?

 The number of sculptures is thought to be in the low hundreds of thousands.
-The focus of our current major digitisation programme is sculpture of the last thousand years, where we expect the number of objects to be approximately 100,000.
+The focus of our current major digitisation programme is sculpture of the last thousand years, where we expect the number of objects to be up to approximately 100,000.

 Can I go to see all of the artworks on Art UK in real life?

-At any one time around 80% of the oil paintings in the national collection are not on public display.
+At any one time, around 80% of the oil paintings in the national collection are not on public display.
 They are possibly being conserved or repaired, or are in storage (because of limited display space), or in a part of a building that the public cannot easily access.

 Where we can, we've identified exactly where you can see an artwork, but in many cases the artworks are moved around too frequently for us to keep accurate information.
 If you want to see an artwork, it's important to check with the relevant venue before making your visit.